Prithviraj Raso: Recensions

 Several manuscripts deviate from these editions.
-For example, some manuscripts of the medium recension omit the episode of Prithviraj killing the Ghurid Sultan.
+For example, some manuscripts of the medium recension omit the episode of Prithviraj killing the Ghurid sultan Shihab-ud-Din Ghori.
 American academic Cynthia Talbot compiled a list of nearly 170 manuscripts of the text.
 The patrons of only 17 of these can be identified: they include kings and princes from the royal families of Bikaner, Amber (Jaipur), Kota, Jodhpur, and Udaipur; and a chief of Mewar.
 Few manuscripts provide information about their production; those that do indicate that such manuscripts were usually written by Bhat bards, Brahmins or Jains for Rajput patrons.

 Language

 The classification of the text's language has been debated by scholars, as its language varies noticeably between the various recensions, and sometimes, even between the different portions of the same manuscript.
 The present version of Prithviraj Raso is composed primarily in Brajbhasha dialect, with some regional Rajasthani peculiarities.
 This language is sometimes called "Pingal" to distinguish it from Dingal, the language of Rajasthani poems.
+There may have been Punjabi influences in the original work, as the author, Chand Bardai, was from Lahore, however the current form of the work lacks any Punjabi influences.

 Prithviraj Raso frequently uses the six-line "chappay" metre, which has "harsh, warlike connotations", and is more prevalent in Dingal than in Brajbhasha.
 The text features archaic vocabulary: this is especially true of the longest recension.

 The various manuscripts use different proper names.
 For example, Prithviraj is variously called Prathiraj, Prathurav, Prithiraj etc.; and the Tomara dynasty is variously called Tanvar, Tauvar, Tunvar, and Tuar.
 The Ghurid king Shihab al-Din alias Mu'izz al-Din is called Sahabdin in the text.